Job Opportunities

 The College of Computing and Informatics (CCI) at UNC Charlotte is one of the most comprehensive and innovative computing colleges in the country.
 With over 140 faculty and staff and 4,800 students, CCI graduates more than 1,300 Bachelors, Masters, and Ph.D. holders a year.
 The College is organized in four academic units: Department of Computer Science (CS), Department of Software and Information Systems (SIS), Department of Bioinformatics and Genomics (BiG) and the School of Data Science (SDS).
 CCI has distinct research strengths in AI & Machine Learning, Cybersecurity & Privacy, Computational Bioinformatics & Genomics, Human-Centered Design, High-Performance Computing and CS education.
 Located in Charlotte, the largest and fastest growing city in the Carolinas, CCI engages with the community and neighboring industries around common social, research, and development initiatives.
 The College is an active innovation partner with every major industry in the region.

-The College’s curricula, pedagogy, and administrative structures are designed to be modern, agile, adaptable, and socially responsible.
-CCI enrolls and graduates one of the most diverse student populations in the country.
-CCI graduates the largest number of women, the largest number of Black students, and the largest number of Hispanics in the Carolinas.
-It was featured in a 2020 Communications of the ACM article and presented as a model of inclusive excellence for other computing programs.
+The College’s curricula, pedagogy, and administrative structures are designed to be modern, agile, adaptable, and ethical.
+CCI enrolls and graduates one of the largest computing student populations in the country.
+It was featured in a 2020 Communications of the ACM article and presented as a model of excellence for other computing programs.
 At the Masters level, CCI has been broadening its offerings to meet the growing needs of lifelong learning for professional development and personal growth.

 The College has a vibrant and innovative research program with an annual expenditure of more than $10M/year.
 In Dec.
 2022, CCI ranked 39th in the latest NSF Higher Education Research & Development (HERD).
 Nine faculty members are NSF Career awardees, one is a AAAI Feigenbaum Awardee, and six were ranked among the top two-percent of scientists in the world based on the study conducted and published in 2020.
 The CCI faculty research and programs rank high in almost every metric (Visualization top 30, parallel and high-performance computing (PHPC) top 40, and Robotics top 45).
 Expertise in the college is clustered around the scientific foundations of computing and algorithms; the engineering of complex, high performance, reliable, and secure computing systems; the nature and quality of collaborations between humans and computing systems; and the use of computational methods to understand, predict, and affect biological and human systems.
 By design, the College’s research is driven by a balance between an unbounded curiosity for fundamental questions and an urgent sense of mission to affect the important issues we face as a society.
 Cross-pollination between the researchers and the disciplines is highly encouraged and supported.
 This is what led, for example, to the creation of the School of Data Science, a school grounded in CCI and composed of faculty from four other university colleges interested in the application and use of data analytics to a wide range of areas from genomics to political science, criminal justice, misinformation detection, to education.